espadrine/sc/doc/Readme.md

 - `template`: the file (relative to the `web` directory) to read as the template, or a readable stream (see
   [the standard library](http://nodejs.org/api/stream.html)).
 - `reader`: the template engine to use.
-It defaults to `server.templateReader`, which defaults to [Fleau](https://github.com/espadrine/fleau).
+It defaults to `camp.templateReader`, which defaults to [Fleau](https://github.com/espadrine/fleau).
 - `string`: a quickhand to send the string content of the template you want to send instead of specifying a file.
 It overrides `template`.